johannschopplich/kirby-headless/README.md

 ## Page Methods

-### `translatedMeta()`
+### `i18nMeta()`

-The `translatedMeta()` method returns an array including the title and URI for the current page in all available languages.
+The `i18nMeta()` method returns an array including the title and URI for the current page in all available languages.
 This is useful for the frontend to build a language switcher.

 ## Advanced